kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ### Current Features

-- As a developer, I want to provide my code as a function of a certain language and runtime to be deployed.
+- As a developer, I want to provide my code as a function written in a certain language and using a certain runtime for deployment.
 - As a developer, I want to specify the packages and library dependencies available for my code.
 - As a developer, I want to be able to provide arbitrary environment variables, such as name or value pairs to use them inside my function.
 - As a developer, I want to create a Service Binding to a Service Instance provisioned in my Namespace.